worldbank/pacific-observatory/docs/tourism/data.md

 # Data
 ## Sources
-The study relies on two distinct kinds of data sources.
+The study relies on two major data sources.
 The first is official Visitor Arrival (VA) data from the official website.
 There are six Pacific Islands Countries available for access: Tonga.
 Vanuatu, Palau, Samoa, Fiji, and Solomon Islands.
 Most countries mentioned above, except for Fiji, have more than 12-year monthly visitor data with countries of origin documented, suggesting more than 120 observations, which is a decent number for conducting a time series analysis.

 The other is the Global Aviation Dashboard (GAD) data.
 The data includes the daily flight data from 2019-01-01 to up-to-date (2022-10-16) dates.
 Three relevant variables (number of flights, seat arrivals, and available seat kilometers) are available.
 All the relevant variables merely reflect the flight’s ability and do not necessarily reflect the actual onboard passengers.
 Since international tourism is closely related to the GDP, we mainly focus on international seat arrivals (ISA).